Travel on a Budget: Inexpensive Destinations that Withstand Inexpensive

 6 Off-Beat Places to Visit in Kuala Lumpur This Summer

-Check out this list of 6 offbeat places in Kuala Lumpur that promise adventure, culture, and fresh perspective of this urban paradise –
+Check out this list of some hidden gems in Kuala Lumpur that promise adventure, culture, and a fresh perspective –

 1. Thean Hou Temple

-Thean Hou Temple, tucked away on a hill overlooking the city, is one of the oldest and largest temples in Southeast Asia.
-While it’s not exactly a secret, it often gets overshadowed by flashier attractions.
-The fancy six-tiered architecture, stunning dragon motifs, and panoramic cityviews of this temple make it a peaceful retreat.
-During the summer season, the temple gardens bloom vibrantly, creating a serene atmosphere perfect for quiet reflection or Instagram-worthy photos.
+Thean Hou Temple is a hidden sanctuary on the hill overlooking the city and is one of the oldest and largest temples in Southeast Asia.
+While it’s not exactly hidden, it tends to often get overshadowed by more eye-catching attractions.
+The ornate six-level structure, splendid dragon designs, and panoramic urban scenes of this temple transform it into a serene getaway.
+During the summer, the garden surrounding the temple blooms vibrantly, and it is a wonderful place for some quiet thinking and capturing Instagram-worthy pictures.

 2. Kampung Baru

-Kampung Baru is a charming Malay village in the heart of the modern city, a rare contrast that’s fascinating to explore.
-As Kuala Lumpur grows more futuristic, this neighborhood proudly preserves its traditional wooden houses, local eateries, and community spirit.
-Here, you can take a relaxing walk through its streets, taste authentic Malay cuisine, and interact with friendly locals.
-Summer evenings here are perfect for enjoying satay or nasi lemak from roadside stalls under fairy lights.
+Kampung Baru, located in the centre of the city, is a delightful Malay village that is a rare contrast to explore.
+This community neighbourhood continues to maintain its traditional wooden houses, local food joints, and community spirit as Kuala Lumpur becomes increasingly futuristic.
+Here, you can take a relaxing stroll along its streets, enjoy traditional Malay cuisine, and interact with friendly locals.
+Evening time here during summer is perfect to have satay or nasi lemak at roadside stalls with fairy lights.

 3. Taman Tugu Forest Trail